polysyllabic/chaos/docs/chaosface.md

 If you use the Streamlabs Chat Box to show the chat as an overlay on screen, check "Hide commands starting with '!'" and then add your bot name to the "MutedChatters" box.

-In "Custom Bad Words" add the following expression: `regex:^[1-3]`
+In "Custom Bad Words" add the following expression: `regex:^[1-3]$`

-This will filter any messages that start with the number 1, 2, or 3 but will let messages like "You have died 3 times!" through.
+This will filter any messages that consist solely of the number 1, 2, or 3 but will let messages like "You have died 3 times!" through.

 If you don't implement BTTV or FrankerFaceZ fitering and want to read filtered chat, note that you